tag/assignment-docker-html/README.md

 If you missed parts of HW#1, or receiving feedback telling you to change something, fix it now.
 Mention your change(s) in the submission comments on Canvas.

 # Submit
-Submit the URL to your GitHub repository on Canvas. _**Link directly to the table page.**_ It will help if you name that file `table.html`.
+Submit to Canvas the GitHub URL that points directly to the table page in your repository. _**Link directly to the table page.**_ It will help if you name that file `table.html`.
 (Remember you may need to fix your navbar links too.)